Tim9Liu9/TimLiu-iOS/Swift.md

 * [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - OAuthSwift国外主流网站OAuth授权类库。
 * [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - Simple Swift wrapper for Keychain that works on iOS, watchOS, tvOS and macOS
 * [AppAuth-iOS](https://github.com/openid/AppAuth-iOS) - iOS and macOS SDK for communicating with OAuth 2.0 and OpenID Connect providers. 用于iOS和MacOS的OAuth和OpenID Connect客户端.
+* [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - KeychainAccess is a simple Swift wrapper for Keychain that works on iOS and OS X. Makes using Keychain APIs extremely easy and much more palatable to use in Swift.

 #### 网络@